-#3 – Reducing Your Rabbit’s Stress May Increase Their Life Expectancy.
+3. Reducing Your Rabbit’s Stress May Increase Their Lifespan.

 Stress isn’t healthy for any of us, including your bunny.
 But how can you reduce your pet rabbit’s stress level?

 Provide a safe and secure home.
-Your bunny will be more relaxed if it knows that its home-base is 100% safe.
+Your bunny will be more relaxed if it knows that its home base is 100% safe.
 Don’t let your dog bark at your bunny in his cage, or let your cat try to smack the rabbit as it gets near the edge of the cage.
-If you bunny is outside, her home needs to be solid and secure from the dangers of predators.
+If your bunny is outside, her home needs to be solid and secure from the dangers of predators.
 Home has to be safe!

 Provide Food on A Regular Schedule.
 Not knowing where your next meal is coming from is a stressful situation.
 Your bunny will quickly learn the feeding schedule that you establish, and they can adapt to a schedule that fits your life.
 But once you establish that schedule, do everything you can to keep it!

 Provide a Quality Diet.
 Like us, your bunny will live healthier and longer if they eat a high-quality diet.
 The staples of this diet should be clean timothy hay and high-quality pellets.
 Treats of fresh grasses and weeds are great for your rabbits’ health, but make sweet fruits a rate treat.
 Fruit is full of sugar, and just like us, too much sugar will make your rabbit fat and unhealthy which will leader to a shorter life.

 Provide Socialization.
 Rabbits normally live in groups, and if you keep a single rabbit then you need to make sure that you are part of its social group.
 That means that when you are home, you’re spending quality time with your rabbit.
 A lonely rabbit is a sad rabbit.

 Provide Love.
 Well, if you’re providing everything above, you are obviously providing love to your sweet bunny.
 You got this.